 Saltwater pools are less irritating to the skin and eyes and are usually lower in maintenance and related costs.

-To convert an existing pool to a saltwater pool costs around $2,500 on average.
+To convert an existing pool to a saltwater pool costs around $600 to $2,500.

-In most cases, yes, a saltwater pool is easier to maintain, requires fewer chemicals, and less cleaning.
+In most cases, yes, a saltwater pool is easier to maintain.
+It requires fewer chemicals and less cleaning.

 It is possible and has been gaining popularity due to its advantages.
 It typically costs about $500 to $5,000.
 Converting a hot tub to saltwater provides the same benefits as a saltwater pool.
 However, hot tubs are smaller, and more body oils, sweat, and bacteria may be introduced during use.
 This makes it more challenging to maintain the right salt level.